 Dallas-Fort Worth Service Areas | Cities I Serve

-Serving 33 cities across three corridors.
-With 28+ years of DFW experience, Kristy helps you find a community that fits your lifestyle, budget, and needs.
+Serving North Dallas, Collin County, and Denton County.
+With 28 years of experience, Kristy helps you find a community that fits your lifestyle, budget, and needs.

 With 28 years of experience across the Dallas-Fort Worth metroplex, I've helped hundreds of families find their perfect community.
 Whether you're looking for top-rated schools, short commutes, vibrant downtowns, or peaceful ranch properties, DFW offers an incredible variety of neighborhoods to match your lifestyle.